The Netherlands wins the Eurovision Song Contest | DW | 18.05.2019

 Laurence won 492 points to beat Italy's Mahmood and 24 other contestants to take Eurovision glory.

-Russia, Switzerland and Norway made up the rest of the Top 5 respectively after the votes from judges in 41 countries and viewers were tallied.
+Russia, Switzerland and Norway made up the rest of the top five respectively after the votes from judges in 41 countries and viewers were tallied.

 "This is to dreaming big, this is to music first always," Laurence said as he received the iconic microphone trophy.